 Car seat safety

-All children under age 13 should ride properly restrained in a back seat.
+- All children under 13 years old should ride in the back seat.

 - Children 0-2 years old should use rear-facing car seats.

 - Forward-facing car seats should be placed in the back seats of vehicles and used until a child is 4 years old or greater than 40 pounds.

 - Booster seats can be used for kids between 4 - 8 years old and less than 4 feet 9 inches tall.

 - Kids older than 8 years old and at least 4 feet 9 inches in height can use adult seat belts in the back seat